 We then drive on to Cambridge, one of the great university towns of England.
 A Roman town was established here by AD70 and from the 13th C students began coming to attend the university.
 Milton, Tennyson, Wordsworth, Dryden, A.A.
 Milne, C.P.
 Snow, Thackeray, Thomas Gray, C.S.
 Lewis, Darwin and E.M.
 Forster were just a few of the writers who studied here.

-Another badly behaved student at Cambridge was the great diarist Samuel Pepys.
+One badly behaved student at Cambridge was the great diarist Samuel Pepys.
 He was reproved in the college records for being “scandalously overseene in drink”.
-He bequeathed his library of 3000 books, the bookcases he had had especially made to house them, his engravings and his diary to his old college Magdalene, and this afternoon, we shall enjoy a special private tour of the Pepys Library.
+He bequeathed his library of 3000 books, the bookcases he had had especially made to house them, his engravings and his diary to his old college Magdalene, and this afternoon, we shall enjoy a special private tour of the superb Pepys Library.
 (Overnight in Cambridge) B

 Day 20: Wednesday 7 October, Cambridge – Grantchester – Cambridge